tianyili2017/HEVC-Complexity-Reduction/README.md

 5. Wait for about 1~10s, until *Python: Tensorflow initialized.* is shown.

-6. Run *TAppEncoder.exe* on Windows or *TAppEncoderStatic* on Linux.
+6. Run *TAppEncoderStatic* on Linux or *TAppEncoder.exe* on Windows.

-	Examples: *RUN_LDP.bat* and *RUN_LDP.sh*
+	Examples: *RUN_LDP.sh* and *RUN_LDP.bat*

-	Note: It is hightly recommanded to run on x64 platform, which supports encoding high-resolution sequences normally.
-If to run with x86, you need to rebuild the project and re-generate the executable files above.
+	Note: It is hightly recommanded to run on Linux (64-bit) platform, which supports encoding high-resolution video sequences normally.
+If to run with other platform, you need to rebuild the project and re-generate the executable files.

 # Training ETH-CNN (Intra-mode)

-Relative folders: *HM-16.5_Extract_Data/*, *AI_Info/*, *Extract_Data/* and *ETH-CNN_AI_Training/*
+Relative folders: *HM-16.5_Extract_Data/*, *AI_Info/*, *Extract_Data/* and *ETH-CNN_Training_AI/*

 These programs are used for training the deep ETH-CNN at All-Intra configuration.
 Require: 12 YUV files (and 96 *Info_XX.dat* files, optional)